 A. Tui Na is usually performed over clothes, although sometimes if oils are to be used you will need to partially undress.
 Depending on the point used, you may have to move your clothing so that part of the skin is exposed for Acupuncture.

-A. As mentioned elsewhere in this website, Qi Gong is a form of movement.
+A. As mentioned elsewhere in this website, Qi Gong is a medical form of movement.
 When a person comes for a session, and states that they are willing to practice Qi Gong at home, then a relevant exercise is given that will aid their condition.
-This exercise will have to be practiced at least once daily to have any noticeable effect.
+This exercise will have to be practiced daily to have any noticeable effect.
 The exercise will be tailored to the person’s flexibility and general state of health.

 A. The Chinese Herbs I dispense come in powder or capsule form.
 The herbs are sourced from a Taiwanese Company that has an excellent record of quality and are double checked again before dispensing – once in Europe and again in Britain.
 Typically when taking the powder form the powder is mixed into a liquid, usually water, and then swallowed.
 In capsule format the powder is encapsulated and therefore easier to take.